-- Create your own Money Path account at MoneyPathApp.org using your designated class code - Review this guided facilitation video & lesson guide below.
-Prepare to lead class discussion
+- Create your own Money Path account at MoneyPathApp.org using your designated class code. - Review the guided facilitation video and the lesson guide below. - Build 2-3 paths and make sure to explore the comparison feature in the app. - Prepare to lead the class discussion.